mathiasverraes/15yearsddd/manuscript/kenny-baas-schwegler/essay.md

 ![](images/kenny-baas-schwegler/EventStorming1.jpg)

-*For more information about eventstorming read the book by Alberto Brandolini on: https://leanpub.com/introducing_eventstorming*
+*For more information about eventstorming read [the book by Alberto Brandolini](https://leanpub.com/introducing_eventstorming)*

 The basic flow will look like this, but the critical point here is to make communication explicit, if it is explicit for everyone in the room, that is enough.
 If we don't know, try and follow this flow.
 Remember to make the implicit, explicit.
 Discussions that do not take place on the paper roll needs to be made explicit.
 Sometimes it is hard to make it explicit in just a few stickies, that is why we need to have a whiteboard at hand where we can make sketches, drawings or write down bits and pieces of the model.